D.P.O. (The X-Files): Plot

 At a video arcade in Connerville, Oklahoma, two young men, Jack Hammond and Darin Peter Oswald, argue over a game of Virtua Fighter 2.
 Hammond pushes Oswald to the ground, after which the power in the arcade mysteriously shuts down—except to a jukebox, which plays "Ring the Bells" by James.
 This causes Hammond to leave, but when he goes outside to start his car, he finds the same song playing on the radio.
 He is then fatally electrocuted through the ignition.
 Oswald, who witnesses Hammond's death, returns to the game.

 Hammond is the latest of five local men who have died due to lightning-related causes, causing Fox Mulder and Dana Scully to investigate.
 Scully talks to Bart "Zero" Liquori, the arcade owner and Oswald's friend, who was present the night Hammond died.
 Mulder finds Oswald's high scores on the game's display, realizing that he was playing that night; Oswald was the first of the victims, and the only one to have survived.
 Elsewhere, Oswald is at work at an auto repair shop when his boss's wife, Sharon Kiveat, walks in.
-He then tries talking to her, but she nervously rebuffs him; it is revealed that he had hit on her the day before, and she turned him down.
+He tries talking to Sharon, but she nervously rebuffs him; it is revealed that he had hit on her the day before and she turned him down.
 When the agents arrive and question Oswald, he claims to have not witnessed anything.
 However, Mulder's cell phone mysteriously overheats in Oswald's presence, to which he acts unsurprised.

 Alarmed by the FBI's presence, Zero visits Oswald at his home that night; a drunk and rowdy Oswald dismisses Zero's worries and summons lightning to strike down nearby cattle.
 The lightning strikes him instead, but he appears unharmed.
 The next day, the agents visit the scene and find a melted shoe print in the ground, linking it to Oswald.
 Meanwhile, Oswald uses his abilities to manipulate local traffic lights, causing a car accident.
-The agents visit Oswald's home and find a cut-out picture of Kiveat, Oswald's former high school teacher, inside a porn magazine.
+The agents visit Oswald's home and find a cut-out picture of Sharon, his former high school teacher, inside a porn magazine.